paul-grassi/gh-bps-for-sps/BestPractices.md

 All inputs received in such alternative channels should be broken into discrete issues and submitted by the team itself to the issue tracker.
 This behavior needs to be clearly displayed to anyone using the alternative channels so that nobody is surprised when their email's content is placed on a public website, with attribution.

+Let's provide the excel template and a pointer, if not instructions, on how to use our issue uploader.

 ## Exposing Mistakes

 It's tempting to hold back on development and realease of the document to the public repository until it's in a "good enough" state, but it's strongly encouraged that people release early explicitly because

 It's better to have a mistake exposed early, so that it can be found and fixed by a member of the public, rather than risking having that mistake make it through to the final document.

+## Metrics

+TBD, but we have a script to start generating metrics for all issues.

 # Branches